pytopia/Data-Visualization/README.md

 To get the most out of this course, you should have:

 - Basic knowledge of Python programming
-- Familiarity with data manipulation using libraries like NumPy and Pandas
+- Basic familiarity with data manipulation using libraries like NumPy and Pandas
 - Enthusiasm to explore the power of data visualization in Machine Learning!

 # 📚 Learn with Us!